 Complications and problems relating to the metal liner of the R3 Acetabular System may be the result of its metal-on-metal design.
 The metal liner is made of cobalt and chromium, which have shown to release carcinogenic ions linked to blood poisoning and DNA damage.
 The deterioration of bone and muscle around the implant can lead to loosening and device failures.
 All these complications have been known to lead to metal poisoning.
 After the recall, the company sent out “hazard alert” letters to doctors who had implanted the metal liners, claiming the recall was a “precautionary step.”
 Smith & Nephew also said it was unable to identify one single reason for the device failure, but there were reports of “infection, dislocation, metal sensitivity, loosening, and fracture.”
 The letter further instructed doctors to follow up with their patients if they had received the liner.

 Almost 4,000 of the R3 Acetabular metal liners were used in the U.S. between 2009 and the June 1, 2012 recall.
 Because of its metal liner, people who received this implant have suffered a number of complications.
 Studies have already shown that a high number of R3 Acetabular Systems with metal liners failed prematurely and required revision surgery.
 Patients who received the recalled device may have legal options against Smith & Nephew to receive compensation for revision surgery costs incurred and any pain suffered.
 Recipients of the metal liner option in this device are encouraged to evaluate their legal options even if they’re not experiencing complications, since metal ions in the blood may not always manifest symptoms in early stages.

-Designers, manufacturers, distributors and resellers of products and goods must be held accountable for the damage a defective product can cause to you, a family member or loved one.
+Designers, manufacturers, distributors, and resellers of products and goods must be held accountable for the damage a defective product can cause to you, a family member or a loved one.
 These are complicated cases and require the experienced representation of the attorneys at Graves McLain.